Medicine Acceptance Rates: G5 Universities

 Imperial College London

-Imperial receives more than twice as many applications as Oxford and Cambridge for Medicine.
+Imperial receives substantially more Medicine applications than either Oxford or Cambridge.
+Imperial’s latest official Undergraduate Medicine data shows an admissions rate of approximately 10.0% for 2024–25 entry, based on 485 new admissions from 4,867 applications.
 This partly reflects the fact that students can only apply to one of Oxford or Cambridge within a given application cycle, whereas there are no such restrictions on applications to Imperial.

 Imperial’s Medicine acceptance rate and offer rate tell an interesting story.
-It has the highest offer rate of the G5 – albeit a still very competitive 18.7%.
-Its acceptance rate, however, is lower than Cambridge’s, at 9.9%.
+Its offer rate is usually around 19%, with an acceptance rate of around 10%, lower than Cambridge’s.
 Does this mean Imperial is more selective than Cambridge for Medicine?
 Probably not.
 The fact that around half the applicants who are made offers by Imperial don’t end up accepting them most likely indicates that they are taking up places elsewhere.

 Discover more about Imperial’s acceptance rates for different subjects and the university as a whole in our guide.